 This is why, In A Product Launch, Most Internet Marketers Will Track The Conversion Rate.
 If The Conversion Rate is Low, They'll Tweak The Price and The Headline; keeping track of the "ups and downs" of The Launch.

+Tweaking The Price Is The Most Common Change In A Launch; Regardless of How Great your Product Is and It's Usually a Price Issue Which Causes The Low Conversion Rate.

 Mindset #2: “I Don't Need These Bonuses”